Treeniks/tyranny-of-types-type-classes/mdbook/src/04_rust.md

 ```
 Unlike in Haskell, we did not have to enable a language extension first, as Rust supports this out of the box.

-As before, the output is set to be of the same type as the left hand side, which we can fix by adding a second generic:
+As in ["Haskell | Multiple Parameters"](03_haskell.md#multiple-parameters), the output is set to be of the same type as the left hand side, which we could fix by adding a second generic:
 ```rust
 trait Add<T, U> {
     fn add(self, rhs: T) -> U;
 }
 ```
-Which, again as before, poses the issue that an addition between two types does not have a well defined output type.
-We can again implement addition between integers and floating point numbers with differing outputs:
+Which again poses the issue that an addition between two types does not have a well defined output type.
+We can implement addition between integers and floating point numbers with differing outputs:
 ```rust
 impl Add<f32, usize> for usize {
     fn add(self, rhs: f32) -> usize {